 At Ubisoft we will leverage this deeper knowledge about our consumers to provide better, more personalized gameplay experiences in the future.

-- Are you interested in leveraging innovative AI techniques to push Ubisoft games to the next level?
-We now have open positions for Data Scientist, Lead Data Scientist, and Junior Analyst.
+- Are you interested in pushing Ubisoft games to the next level?
+We now have an open position for Digital Media Analyst.

 - Want to learn more about about the “Ubisoft Perceived Experience Questionnaire” (UPEQ)?
 Read about its creation and validation here.